NOAA-RDHPCS/noaa-rdhpcs.github.io/source/connecting/index.rst

 Access to most RDHPCS systems require a signed x.509 certificate.
 The first login attempt will generate a master certificate request.
-You will experience a short (less than 5 minute delay) while the request is signed.
+You will experience a short (less than 5 minute) delay while the request is signed.
 Users cannot fully log on to a system until that certificate is signed.

 The prompt will ask you to create a passphrase.
-Create a minimum of three words pass phrase as a passphrase.
+Create a passphrase with a minimum of three words.

 .. note::